NeterAlex/arti/README.md

 # Arti
-An article-editing application with the separation of front-end and back-end, developed in `typescript` and `go` There is frontend project, and for back-end, it's **here**.
+An article-editing application with the separation of front-end and back-end, developed in `typescript` and `go`.

+This is the frontend project, and for back-end, it's **[here](https://github.com/NeterAlex/arti_backend)**.

 ## 🧬 Introduction
 It's a testing project with the purpose of learning web and fullstack development, and is being constantly improved.